Lijp411/RoadCorrector/README.md

  ### Evaluation
 *Matlab metrics_single.m*
-It will evalute this model in test dataset, and print the metrics, including IOU, precision, recall, F1.
+It will evalute this model in test dataset, and print the metrics, including IoU, precision, recall, F1.

 ## Contact us
 For any questions,please contact us via hejun36@mail2.sysu.edu.cn or lijp57@mail2.sysu.edu.cn.